-Chalice has been recognized by MoneySense Magazine as one of the best run Canadian Charities for the past 6 years (receiving an A+ rating for the past three years).
+Chalice has been recognized by MoneySense Magazine as one of the best run Canadian Charities for the past 6 years.
 Designed to help donors get a better idea for how efficiently charities use their money, the MoneySense rating system provides Canadians with valuable information to make smart giving decisions.

 Chalice commits over 90 percent of its spending in support of programs.
 In fiscal year 2015-2016, $22.3 million was spent directly on programs providing nutrition and education to almost 50,000 children and the elderly in 15 developing countries.